Kimitsuna-Goblin/extClark-Doc/README.md

 * Write the last update date on the top page or the top line of the document.

-* If there is/are the name(s) of creator or changer on the top page of the document, add your name there.
+* If there is/are the author name(s) on the top page or the top line of the document, add your name there.
 If your name has been already written there, don't add there again.

 * Add your copyright into the copyright list of the document.